idelchi/envprof/README.md

 The environment variables available for templating come from your runtime environment (the process' `os.Environ`), not from profiles.

+In addition, the following are always defined:

+- `ENVPROF_FILE`, the path to the config file
+- `ENVPROF_DIR`, the directory containing the config file
+- `ENVPROF_PROFILE`, the active profile

 ### YAML

 ```yaml